sirupsen/vim-execrus/README.md

 All plugins are stored in `ftplugin/`, ordered by filetypes.
 When you open a file in Vim, all files matching `ftplugin/<filetype>*` are loaded.
 Thus subdirectories can be used to structure the project further.
-If a subdirectory is created for a filetype, then `ftplugin/<filetype>.vim` will still exist and abuse that it will be the first file being loaded.
-Thus it is responsible for things like:

-* Settings up the environment by calling `call g:InitializeExecrusEnvironment()`.
-* Declare shared functions
+However, is a filetype only has few plugins they're all stored in `ftplugin/<filetype>.vim`.

 The documentation for each filetype is found at `ftplugin/<filetype>/README.md`.
-If the number of plugins for the filetype is small, see `ftplugin/<filetype>.vim`.
+If the number of plugins for the filetype is small, it's along with the code in `ftplugin/<filetype>.vim`.

 ### Functions